fineanmol/plant-tree/README.md

-🪴 Updated on Sat, 19 Apr 2025 09:07:31 GMT
+🌱 Updated on Sat, 19 Apr 2025 09:02:59 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."